Credibility interviews for students

 If you are applying from inside the UK

 You may be asked to attend a credibility interview as part of the application process.
 Interviews are normally carried out by a secure telecommunications system (similar to Skype), although sometimes they will consist of a face-to-face interview.
-In either case the interview will take place at one of twelve Home Office centres across the UK, namely:

 If you are applying from outside the UK

-During your interview a Home Office member of staff will ask you about your course, where you want to study and your reasons for studying in the UK.
-The report of the interview will be sent to the entry clearance officer who makes the decision on your Tier 4 application.
+During your interview, a Home Office member of staff will ask you about your course, where you want to study and your reasons for studying in the UK.
+The report of the interview will be sent to the entry clearance officer who makes the decision on your Student application.
 The entry clearance officer must be satisfied that you are a ‘genuine student’, and that your English language ability is at the correct level, otherwise you might be called for a further interview and/or your entry clearance application may be refused.

 If clarification is needed on any aspect of the Rules or you have questions about your visa application, please email the International Student Advisory Team at email@example.com where we will respond to you as soon as possible, alternatively telephone +44(0)118 378 8038.